DRAFT ONLY

 Introduction

 This passage is part of a larger unit dealing with the relationship between righteousness, love and belief.
 In 4:7-12 John makes the point that God's dealings with us in Christ express the nature of divine love.
 We who are touched by such love should therefore love as he loves.
-In the next section, v13-21, John identifies five pieces of evidence to support the proposition, "we live in him, and he is us."
+Now, in the passage before us, John identifies five pieces of evidence to support the proposition that God abides in us and his love is brought to perfection in us.

 The passage

 v13.
-The evidence of the indwelling Spirit.
-We know that we are in fellowship with God (that we are in a relationship with him in Christ, that we abide in his love, that "we live in him and he in us") because of the evidence of the Spirit's presence in our lives.
-John doesn't spell out this evidence, but we can find it in the manifestation of the gifts and in the fruits of the Spirit.
-Particularly in faith, hope and love, and especially love, the eternal quality which remains (abides).
+The first confirmation of God's indwelling presence is the assurance of the Spirit.
+We know that we are in fellowship with God, that we are in a relationship with him in Christ, that we abide in his love, that "we live in him and he in us", because of the evidence of the Spirit's presence in our lives.
+John doesn't spell out this evidence, but we can find it in the fruits of the Spirit, in the fruit of faith, hope and love.
+For John, the fruit of love, the fruit that abides, takes pride of place.

 v14.
-The evidence of the apostles.
+The second confirmation is the evidence of the apostles' testimony.
 One evidence, certainly for the original apostles of Jesus, was that they saw the man Jesus, but in seeing him they saw not just the man but the Son of God, the saviour of the world.
 The apostles certainly knew that Jesus was the saviour of the world, and their witness is a valued evidence of our standing in Christ.

 v15.
-The evidence of a firm ascent in the person of our God.
+The third confirmation is the evidence of a firm ascent in the person of our God.
 The old form of words, "confesses", did not convey the true meaning of this verse.
 It is not saying that a person who confesses their faith in Christ becomes a Christian.
-The verse is often used that way, but is probably used wrongly (although it is a valid truth).
+The verse is often used this way, but it is not what it is saying.
 The point John is making is that the person who lives in God and in whom God lives, is a person who "acknowledges that Jesus is the Son of God".
 The person who is "born of God" acknowledges the truth about God.
 They have a doctrinally sound view of his person based on revealed truth.
-John is having a shot at those in the church who thought they could be "spiritual" Christians while denying the basic tenets of the Christian faith.
+John is critical of those in his church who thought they could be spiritual Christians while denying the basic tenets of the Christian faith.

-v16-19.
-The evidence of a confidence in God's continued love for us.
-Speaking for himself and his fellow apostles, John is able to testify that they have come to understand, and hold firmly to ("rely" - literally, believe), God's love expressed in the death and resurrection of Jesus, 4:9.
-We find we are confident of our approval before God, on the basis of Jesus' death, and therefore need not be afraid of judgement.
+v16-18.
+The fourth confirmation is the evidence of a confidence in God's continued love.
+Speaking for himself and his fellow apostles, John is able to testify that they have come to fully recognize God's love for them expressed in the death and resurrection of Jesus, cf., 4:9.
+A person who abides in God's love, who is united to the living God in Christ, is confident of their approval before God, on the basis of Jesus' death, and therefore are not afraid of judgement.

 Discussion